 Chocolate covered pecans are one of the easiest and most delicious treats ever!
-All you need is a little melted chocolate, coconut oil, and pecans for a crunchy, nutty snack or dessert to tide you over.
+You just need your favorite chocolate chips, coconut oil, and pecans, plus a little flaky salt for a mouthwatering salty-sweet kick.
 Perfect for the holidays!

-After covering lots of different nuts and fruits with chocolate, I have to say that chocolate-covered pecans are the very best.
+After covering lots of different nuts and fruits with chocolate, I have to say that chocolate-covered pecans are hands-down the best.

 They have an iconic flavor and the perfect crunch, which makes them truly irresistible.
 It’s hard to stop at just one or two!